hurrymaplelad/docpad-plugin-rss/README.md

     default:
       collection: 'posts'
       url: '/rss.xml' # optional, this is the default
+      title: 'Your feed title' #optional, default to site title
 ```

 RSS feed is written to `<outPath>/<url>`, `/rss.xml` by default.